-Across Michigan and the country, there is a housing crisis.
+Across Michigan and the country, there is a housing shortage.
 Home construction has not returned to pre-Great Recession levels, which means that for at least a decade, the compounding effects of a housing shortage have been felt by many.
-In Michigan, it is predicted that by 2045 there will be a shortage of 150,000 units.
-On top of that, the COVID-19 pandemic disrupted the economy, pushing the Michigan housing market into a precarious state as labor and materials become more expensive.
+In Michigan, it is predicted that by 2045 there will be a shortage of 150,000 units.1

-The housing crisis has put homeowners and home-seekers at odds: the undersupply of housing benefits existing homeowners while newcomers to the market are at a disadvantage.
-For existing homeowners, there is increased demand and competition for their homes, which drives up the prices.
+The housing situation has put homeowners and home-seekers at odds in some areas as the undersupply of housing benefits existing homeowners while newcomers to the market are at a disadvantage.
+For existing homeowners, increased demand and competition for their homes drives up the prices.
 They benefit from the equity gained in their investment which they can roll into their next home.
-However, because so few new units have been built, they may be stuck in these homes, as they wait to downsize somewhere in their community.
-For newcomers to the market, low vacancy rates, combined with skyrocketing housing prices and mortgage rates, make homeownership far out of reach for moderate income earners, such as young professional or single income earners.

-They stay in their rentals longer or bid up the cost of older homes that were once attainable to lower-income households.
+However, because not enough new units have been built, these same homeowners may be stuck in their homes as they wait to downsize somewhere in their community.
+For newcomers to the market, the combination of low vacancy rates and skyrocketing housing prices and mortgage rates make the purchase of a home particularly difficult for moderate income earners, such as young professional or single income earners.
+Consequently, these groups tend to stay in rentals longer or bid up the cost of older homes that were once attainable to lower-income households.
 Rents increase because of increased competition, leaving renters less opportunity to save for a down payment on a home.
-Many households are in less-than-ideal housing situations when it comes to finding a unit with the price, type, and location that fits their lifestyle, not to mention their needs.
+Many households are in less-than-ideal housing situations when it comes to finding a unit with the price, type, and location that fits their lifestyle and needs.